AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `propsToRemove` — optional, string or regular expression to match the URL line (segment) which will be removed alongside with its tags
 - `urlToMatch` — optional, string or regular expression for matching the request's URL
+- `verbose` — optional, boolean, if set to 'true' will log original and modified M3U content

+> `verbose` may be useful for debugging but it is not allowed for prod versions of filter lists.

 > Usage with no arguments will log response payload and URL to browser console;
 > it may be useful for debugging but it is not allowed for prod versions of filter lists.